BryonyRBlack/anne-boleyn/README.md

 Each div contains an image of the acrtress, and some text.
 On a mobile screen this is a single column, with the picture above the text.
 On a tablet sized screen, these are in rows of two, and on a desktop, this is in rows of three.
 On each sized screen there is a hr line between each row.

 ## Second Opions
 After the main pages had been created, I showed this to a relative for their opion on if this was logical and what they would expect from a website.
 * Children page - at the time, the information about Elizabeth was on a seperate page.
 The feedback advised that this was better suited on the About Anne page as it is not a main focus for the site and also shows the longer impact Anne had on history.
 * Wives page - there had originally been a page about the six wives of Henry VIII.
 The feedback was that this was a little redundent, especially as Catherine and Jane's significance to Anne was featured on the About Anne page, and the other three had no real connection.
 Because of this, I removed this page, however did use the responsive coding on the media page.
+* Sign Up form - on the navigation, this was the second link.
+It made more sense for this to be the last one, and so I moved this
+After these changes were made, they agreed that the website made more sense to read
+* Spacing - Some of the spacing wasn't big enough, and made for difficult reading.
+Because of this I added padding and margins.
+* Font - in some places, such as the middle of an H, the font was too thin for this to be readable.
+Because of this, I increased the font weight.

+## Bugs
+### Footer
+The footer would not remain at the bottom of the page.
+On the main and sign up page, it would go to the bottom of the text, and on other pages appeared about halfway down.
+There was also a horizontal scroll bar, despite nothing to scroll.
+Setting the position for the index and sign up page did make this appear nearer the bottom, however there was still some space beneath this.
+Eventually, setting the footer as a flexbox, I was able to get the footer to remain at the bottom.
+I also removed all margins to remove the space.
+The issue with the scrollbar was caused by the width of the header.

 # Deployment
 This was deployed to GitHub pages